SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 Your site’s font can actually have a carbon impact and affect [accessibility](https://usabilitygeek.com/10-free-web-based-web-site-accessibility-evaluation-tools/).
 For example, lightweight sans serif fonts such as Trebuchet are not only good for people with disabilities but they have less ‘weight’ (less tails and flourishes) and therefore require fewer pixels to be displayed.
 Verdana is also good because it is set wider than most fonts (making it more legible without adding weight).
 Use one of <span style="text-decoration:underline;">18 [web-safe fonts](https://blog.hubspot.com/website/web-safe-html-css-fonts)</span> to make the content compatible with all browsers and screen readers.

+If using custom fonts, careful optimisation can reduce the size of a single font from 250kb+ to just 10kb.
+Like images, the choice of the font's file format is important.
+Secondly, you can choose to use just a subset of the font's characters to reduce the file size further.
+[Wholegrain's guide to font sizes](https://www.wholegraindigital.com/blog/performant-web-fonts/) is a good introduction to this, but in general use the WOFF2 format where you can.

 ### Consider mobile-first design {#mobile-first}

 Many users throughout the world access internet content through mobile phones on slower, less reliable connections, so a mobile-friendly design ensures better accessibility as well as a lightweight design.
 Loading an image or watching a video on a phone uses less energy than on a great big screen.